UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 For more explanation, please watch the
 [video how to install Ricgraph and Ricgraph Explorer on SURF Research Cloud (2m14s) (click to download)](videos/ricgraph_howto_install_on_SURFResearchCloud.mp4).
+Note that in the video, we use an old version of Ubuntu.
+Please use Ubuntu 22.04 as described above.

 https://github.com/UtrechtUniversity/ricgraph/assets/121875841/c7196e89-3a2f-4a30-b7ae-d41a4c2fce5b